MTI Organization Chart (623K)

 Hon.
 Rod Diridon, Sr.

-Rod Diridon, Sr., has served as executive director of the Mineta Transportation Institute (MTI) since four years after its creation by Congress in 1991.
+Rod Diridon, Sr., served as executive director of the Mineta Transportation Institute from 1995, four years after the Institute's creation, until 2014 when he moved to Emeritus status.
 Mr. Diridon has chaired more than 100 international, national, state and local programs, most related to transit and the environment.
-He frequently provides legislative testimony on sustainable transportation issues and is regarded by many as the “father” of modern transit service in Silicon Valley.
+He provides legislative testimony on sustainable transportation issues and is regarded by many as the “father” of modern transit service in Silicon Valley.

-He was appointed by Governors Davis and Schwarzenegger, in 2001 and 2006, respectively, to the California High-Speed Rail Authority Board, of which he is chair emeritus.
+Governors Davis and Schwarzenegger appointed him to the California High-Speed Rail Authority Board, of which he is chair emeritus.
 He helped found, and is chair emeritus of, the High-Speed and Intercity Rail Committee and the National High-Speed Rail Corridors Coalition of the American Public Transportation Association (APTA).
-He also served as president of the national Council of University Transportation Centers.
-See more . . .
+He also was president of the national Council of University Transportation Centers.

-In 1992, he served as the chair of APTA in Washington DC, and for a decade as North American vice chair of the International Transit Association (UITP) in Brussels.
+For a decade, he was North American vice chair of the International Transit Association (UITP) in Brussels.
 In 1976, he chaired the state’s first successful half-cent sales tax for transit and subsequently chaired successful regional and statewide election campaigns for transportation bonds and financing.

-In 1996 he founded and chaired the Transportation Research Board’s study panel, “Combating Global Warming through Sustainable Transportation Policy”.
+In 1996 he founded and chaired the Transportation Research Board’s study panel, “Combating Global Warming through Sustainable Transportation Policy.”
 He advised the Federal Transit Administration and in 1995 chaired the Transit Oversight and Project Selection Committee for the National Research Council’s Transportation Research Board.
-He has provided keynotes, especially for high-speed rail and sustainability, in more than 50 U.S. cities and for a dozen international conferences, and he has published numerous related articles.
+He has provided keynotes in more than 50 US cities and for a dozen international conferences, and he has published numerous related articles.

-He began his political service in 1971 as the youngest person ever elected to the Saratoga City Council.
-He retired due to term limits in 1995 after completing six terms as chair of both the Santa Clara County Board of Supervisors and the Transit Board.
-He is the only person to have chaired the San Francisco Bay Area’s three regional governments: the Metropolitan Transportation Commission, the Bay Area Air Quality Management District, and the Association of Bay Area Governments.
+He began his political service in 1971 when elected to the Saratoga City Council.
+He retired in 1995 after completing six terms as chair of the Santa Clara County Board of Supervisors and the Transit Board.
+He also chaired the San Francisco Bay Area’s three regional governments: the Metropolitan Transportation Commission, the Bay Area Air Quality Management District, and the Association of Bay Area Governments.
 He chaired nine successful rail system development project boards.
 Upon his retirement from public office, Santa Clara County renamed its main train station “San Jose Diridon Station.”